-As we continue to work in partnerships with families to ensure positive educational outcomes for all students, less in class support from parents/carers is required in 2/30.
+As we continue to work in partnerships with families to ensure positive educational outcomes for all students, less in class support from parents/carers is required in our 3-6 classrooms.
 Students are now developing increasing independence with their learning and most students have well established collaborative skills when working in small groups with peers.
-However, opportunities will present throughout the year with special occasions and/or events where teachers may request parent/carer/family help or assistance or invite community in for open classrooms.
+In addition, our 3-6, 2024 literacy structures and Mathematics lessons are designed for inquiry learning which requires a combination of explicit teaching, student-led learning and teacher facilitation in comparison to our K-2 classrooms which may require 1:1 direction or small group instruction with a parent/carer helper.
+However, opportunities will present throughout the year with special occasions and/or events where 3-6 teachers may request parent/carer/family help or assistance or invite community in for open classrooms.
 In these situations, teachers will communicate this to families via School Bytes.